AI Operations Weekly | Systems & Security | April 2026

 Marcus Chen built his AI agent in six days.
 He documented the whole thing on LinkedIn.
 The build thread got 4,200 likes and ended with a screenshot of the agent handling its first real candidate conversation—a structured screening call for a senior product manager role, conducted entirely without Marcus in the loop.

 He called it the best operational decision he had made in five years of running his recruiting firm.
 Total cost including development time: $8,400.
-Monthly operational cost going forward: about $180 in API fees.
+Monthly running cost going forward: about $180 in API fees.

 Four months later, a senior engineering candidate named Priya Sharma sent Marcus a LinkedIn message asking if the position had been filled.
 She had completed the screening call in early February.
 She had gotten a confirmation email that said someone would be in touch within 48 hours.
 It was now late February, and she had heard nothing.